atimpone/aws-foundation-journey/1-dev-environments/1-4-address-prerequisites.md

 As you progress on your journey, you will find it useful to adopt more extensive cloud resource naming standards.

 ---

+## 4. Identify Your Preferred AWS Region

+When you build out the foundation of your AWS environment using the AWS Control Tower service, you will need to specify a “home” AWS region in which AWS Control Tower will configure a set of resources.
+Typically, this AWS region will be the AWS region in which you expect to host most of your workloads.
+See [AWS Regions and Availability Zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) for a list of the current regions.

 ## Next Steps